English National Curriculum - Geography

 Name and locate the 5 oceans of the world

-Explain the key features of an ocean
+Describe the key features of an ocean

-Explain why oceans are vital for life on earth
+Explain why oceans are vital for life on Earth

 Save files related to this lesson